runtimeverification/wasm-semantics/media/202001-presentation-thesis-chalmers.md

 > 2. A verification claim is written like a rewrite rule. `rule A => B` should be read as "`A` will eventually always evaluate to `B`".
 > 3. A proof is (hopefully) constructed for the entire rewrite by composing rules in the semantics.
 Some equalities and side conditions are proved by Z3, the SMT solver.
 > 3. The automatic prover tries to construct a proof (with the help of Z3 to check constraint satisfiability) that every possible execution path starting in `A` eventually rewrites to `B`.
 > 4. We can help the prover by adding lemmas (which must be proven), or axioms (which are taken for true).
+These must be expressed as context-free rewrite rules, i.e. they can rewrite expressions but not step the machine.

 Verification Example: `reverse_bytes` Program Again
 -----------------